Here are the projects we know PlayStation Productions is working on

 Twisted Metal

-Sony is working on a TV show that will reportedly coincide with a new Twisted Metal game.
-Anthony Mackie is reportedly John Doe, one of the main characters in the series.
+Sony is working on a TV show that will reportedly coincide with a new Twisted Metal game, as confirmed at CES 2022.
+Anthony Mackie is reportedly playing John Doe, one of the main characters in the series.

 Twisted Metal is an older Sony franchise that's passed around many different teams, with various games developed by SingleTrac, 989 Studios Incognito Entertainment and Eat Sleep Play.
 The plots vary from game to game, but the gameplay is always focused around vehicular combat, with cars decked out in weapons like machine guns, tire spikes or oil slicks in order to bring down the competition.